Stevan-Zhuang/typocoder/README.md

-# Typocoder
+# TypoCoder

-Typocoder is a typing game for developers.
+TypoCoder is a typing game for developers.
 It helps improve your typing speed while also helping you get familiar with various programming languages.
 It is a full-stack application that uses React for the frontend, Node.js for the backend, and MongoDB for the database.
-It uses OpenAI's GPT-3 model to generate code snippets for a typing game.
+It uses OpenAI's GPT-3 model to generate code snippets.

 ## Installation